pingcap/docs-dm/en/online-ddl-scheme.md

 ---
-title: DM online-ddl-scheme
+title: DM Online DDL Scheme
 summary: This document introduces the online-ddl-scheme feature of DM.
 category: reference
 ---

-# DM online-ddl-scheme
+# DM Online DDL Scheme

-This document introduces the online-ddl-scheme feature of DM.
+This document introduces the `online-ddl-scheme` feature of DM.

 ## Overview